Minor poll problems twisted into false US election claims - NewsBreak

 “That, to me, is a mark of a successful election — that we had succeeded in running an election that was transparent, smooth and secure so that even people who might have been unhappy with the results still accepted them.”

 Mulvihill reported from Cherry Hill, New Jersey.
-Associated Press writers Anita Snow in Phoenix, Harm Venhuizen in Milwaukee and Ed White in Detroit contributed to this article.
+Associated Press writers Anita Snow in Phoenix and Harm Venhuizen and Ed White in Detroit contributed to this article.
 Venhuizen is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Follow AP's coverage of the elections at: https://apnews.com/hub/2022-midterm-elections